adunning/dissertation/4-reading-alexander.md

 # Conclusion

-Alexander was well recognized in his own time as a writer: Alfred of Sareshel dedicates *De motu cordis* to his 'magistrum magnum Alexandrum Nequam' [@sareshel:1923motu, pp. 1–4 (prol.); further discussed in @otte:1972life, pp. 277–278], and Alexander's works were cited up to the fourteenth century [discussed by @hunt1984:schools, chap.
-10]. *De naturis rerum* was even read by John Dee, whose annotated copy survives as Oxford, Corpus Christi College, MS 245 [@thomson:2011descriptive, 129; @roberts:1990john, 181]. *Sol meldunensis* is not only a convenient repository for finding Alexander's genuine writings, as it has been used in the past, but is also evidence for how Alexander's community at Cirencester commemorated his work.
+Alexander was well recognized in his own time as a writer: Alfred of Sareshel dedicates *De motu cordis* to his 'magistrum magnum Alexandrum Nequam' [@sareshel:1923motu, pp. 1–4 (prol.); further discussed in @otte:1972life, pp. 277–278], and Alexander's works were cited up to the fourteenth century [discussed by @hunt:1984schools, chap.
+10]. *De naturis rerum* was even read by John Dee, whose annotated copy survives as Oxford, Corpus Christi College, MS 245 [@thomson:2011descriptive, 129; @roberts:1990john, 181]. *Sol meldunensis* shows how Alexander's own community at Cirencester commemorated his work.
 The amount of care put into the book surely reflects the high regard in which he was held by his peers, and especially the admiration of his nephew Geoffrey Brito, the likely compiler of the book.

 The book also carries on Alexander Neckam's sunny view towards religious orders other than his own.
 In his *Tractatus super Mulierem fortem*, commenting on Prov.
 31:27 and taking the strong woman as the church, he remarks: